If you want to take control of your brain, you have to know how to get dopamine naturally from sources that are natural and healthy.

-Truth is, while you return your brain to natural dopamine control, you will feel less than perfect.
-However, you can make things easier for yourself by giving yourself high levels of dopamine from performing healthy actions.
+Truth is, while you return your brain to natural dopamine control, you will feel like crap.
+Period.
+However, you can make things easier for yourself by boosting dopamine levels naturally.

 While your brain returns to natural dopamine levels, bolster it with positive, natural, healthy activities.

 - You can quit smoking